git4mandar/robopoit/README.md

 # robopoit
-Control software for 3-axis articulated robot
+Control software for 3-axis articulated robotic arm using a PVG v1.0 electronic control board